BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### _Best practices for protecting Your personal digital assets using a multi-sig_

-**THIS IS IN PROCESS AND SHOULD NOT BE CONSIDERED READY FOR USAGE.**
+**THIS IS FULLY DRAFTED, BUT NOT FULLY REVIEWED; IT SHOULD NOT BE CONSIDERED READY FOR USAGE.**

 ## Introduction to the Multisig Scenario

 Digital assets held personally ("self-custody") face two major dangers: single point of failure (SPOF) and single point of compromise (SPOC), which is to say losing those assets either those loss or theft.
 Traditional self-custody solutions focus on decreasing SPOF with methodologies like seed backup, but in doing so tend to increase the possibility of SPOC.
 This is generally in tune with the adversaries that the average self-custodian would be facing.
 However, now that multisig is sufficiently deployed to allow ease-of-use, it can simultaneously decrease both SPOF and SPOC at a relatively small cost to convenience and complexity.

 This scenario explains how to do so.
 It does so by using a transaction coordinator on a computer, to manage the receipt and spending of funds while holding no keys, alongside two second-generation signing devices[^1] that hold those keys.
 SSKR shares are then used to divide up a third, recoveyr, key.

+**WARNING:** It is important that you initiate this scenario when you have a large block of time: usually at least two hours when you will not be interrupted and when you will not be distracted.
+You don't want to make mistakes, and to avoid that it's best to do everything in one go.

 ### About The Base Scenario